Roller coaster train

-A roller coaster train is a vehicle made up of two or more carts coupled together by specialized joints which transports passengers around a roller coaster's circuit.
-Roller coasters usually have various safety features, including specialized wheels and restraints.
-It is called a train because the carts are connected in a chain and follow each other along the track, just like a railroad train.
-Individual carts vary in design and can carry from one to eight or more passengers each.
+A roller coaster train is a vehicle made up of two or more carts coupled together by specialized joints which transports passengers around a roller coaster's track.
+Roller coasters typically have multiple safety features, including specialized wheel assemblies and restraints.
+The rider vehicle is called a train because the carts are connected in a chain and follow each other along the track, just like a railroad train.
+Individual carts vary in design and can carry just one to eight or more passengers each.

 Operation

-Many roller coasters operate more than one train, sometimes several, simultaneously.
-Typically they operate two trains at a time, with one train loading and unloading while the other train runs the course.
-On the Rock 'n' Roller Coaster at Walt Disney World, for example, there are five trains, but only four operate at a time (the trains are rotated out on a regular basis for safety reasons).
+Many roller coasters operate more than one train, and sometimes operate several simultaneously.
+The average coaster will operate two trains at a time, with one train loading and unloading while the other train runs the ride's course.